BDHT: Generative AI Enables Causality Analysis for Mild Cognitive Impairment: Introduction

-The straightforward way to generate ROI-based time series from 4D fMRI is to build a GAN-based model with one generator and one discriminator.
-When the discriminator cannot distinguish the data distribution, the optimized generator is able to map the 4D fMRI into ROI-based time series in an end-to-end manner.
+The generative models\cite{zhou2023scgan,li2023dls,wang2020diabetic} are suitable to learn a mapping from imaging data to the effective connectivity feature for two main reasons: (1) The lack of medical imaging data is very common and may lead to overfitting problems in feature extraction.
+The generative models can increase the diversity of training data by generating new samples, thereby improving the generalization ability and performance of the models.
+(2) The distribution of brain connectivity features is very complex and hard to learn.
+The generative models can empower the modeling of implicit data distribution and capture the complex directional relationships within the brain regions.
+The straightforward way to generate ROI-based time series and construct EC from fMRI is to build a GAN-based model with one generator and one discriminator.
+When the discriminator cannot distinguish the data distribution, the optimized generator can map the fMRI into EC in an end-to-end manner.
 However, the issue of instability and mode collapse during adversarial training still has to be fully resolved \cite{hu2020brain,wang2022brain}, which limits its ability to be used in this situation.
-Recently, denoising diffusion probabilistic models (DDPM)\cite{ho2020denoising,nichol2021improved} have gained significant attention in the field of machine learning and have shown promising results in various domains, including image generation\cite{lugmayr2022repaint}, and audio generation\cite{leng2022binauralgrad}.
-The fundamental idea behind DDPM is to model the data distribution as a diffusion process, where noise is gradually transformed into the desired samples through a sequence of intermediate steps.
+Recently, denoising diffusion probabilistic models (DDPM)\cite{ho2020denoising,nichol2021improved} have gained significant attention in the field of deep learning and have shown promising results in various domains, including image generation and audio generation.
+The fundamental idea behind DDPM is to model the data distribution as a diffusion process, where noise is gradually transformed into a clean sample through a sequence of intermediate denoising steps.
 It has shown notable benefits in generating high-quality samples with improved mode coverage and stability compared to other generative models like GANs.
-Therefore, we use the empirical ROI-based time series to build the forward process and use the 4D fMRI as conditioning in the reverse process.
-Furthermore, as the DTI provides the basic physical connection between brain regions, the DTI is coupling with the fMRI in cognitive activities\cite{park2013structural}.
-Combining both of them can offer a more solid foundation for time series generation and EC estimation.
+Furthermore, as the DTI provides the basic physical connection between brain regions, the DTI is coupled with the fMRI in cognitive activities\cite{park2013structural}.
+Combining both of them can offer a more solid foundation for time series generation and EC construction.